grivas2000/django-university-management-system/README.md

 2. Follow the prompts to specify your username, email and password.
 3. Access the admin interface by navigating to `localhost:8000/admin` and logging in with your superuser credentials.

-I've included a fixture file named `'subjects.json'` for your convenience in populating your application with initial data.
+I've included two fixture files named `'fixture.json'` and `'fixture2.json'` for your convenience in populating your application with initial data.
 To load it:

-- Run `python manage.py loaddata subjects.json` from the project's root directory via the terminal.
+- Run `python manage.py loaddata fixture.json fixture2.json` from the project's root directory via the terminal.